hps/heartland-dotnet/README.md

 ## API Keys

 <img src="http://developer.heartlandpaymentsystems.com/Resource/Download/sdk-readme-icon-keys" align="right"/>
+Integrations that use card not present transactions, such as eCommerce web applications, will use API keys to authenticate.
+There are exceptions, such as card present POS integrations.
+For these projects please <a href="https://developer.heartlandpaymentsystems.com/Support" target="_blank">contact us</a> for more information.

 To begin creating test transactions you will need to obtain a set of public and private keys.
 These are easily obtained by creating an account on our [developer portal](http://developer.heartlandpaymentsystems.com/).
 Your keys are located under your profile information.